dragomano/Plugin-Loader/README.md

 Plugins are standalone modifications that do not need to be installed or removed through the Package Manager.
 They don't make changes to SMF files and run entirely on hooks.

-The key source file of the plugin is **plugin.php** with the anonymous class and the **hooks** method, which is executed through the _integrate_pre_load_ hook.
+The entry point of each plugin is **plugin.php** with an anonymous class inside.
 Also in the directory of each plugin should be a file **plugin-info.xml**, which contains the key data of the plugin:

     * name
     * description